naem1023/minecraft-llm-agent-community/README.md

 - [x] Basic Environment Setup using Voyager baseline
 - [x] Make single agent using Voyager baseline
 - [x] Analysis Voyager baseline and make a detail architecture image and pseudo code
+- [x] Fix bugs, deprecated methods and modules for Voyager replication
 - [ ] Setup an architecture for multi-agent based on Voyager
 - [ ] Make simple multi agent
 - [ ] Improve agent can learn and explore interactive skiils like fighting, talking, and so on.